-[5] The direction to publish Mr Faleauto's name followed in a separate decision dated [Date] 2015, the NZLS Board having approved publication in February.
-That decision records that no submissions were received from Mr DE.
+[6] The direction to publish Mr Faleauto's name followed in a separate decision dated [Date] 2015, the NZLS Board having approved publication in February.

-[6] Mr Faleauto contends that his name should not be published, and applied for a review on 19 May 2015.
+[7] Mr Faleauto contends his name should not be published, and applied for a review on 19 May 2015.